-Antos and Booth Chiropractic offers Florida approved school physicals for children entering schools as well as school sports physicals.
+Doctor Doris Antos Chiropractic offers Florida approved school physicals for children entering schools as well as school sports physicals.

 Anyone starting a new physical routine should get a sports physical.
 Some schools and club teams require them before an athlete can participate in sports.
 Even adults starting a new class at the gym will benefit from getting a sports physical prior to starting a new fitness regimen.

 Our doctors are on the look-out for several factors that may affect a person’s ability to safely play a particular sport.
 The exam may include an analysis of family or personal health history, as well as a person’s resting and active vital signs.
 The doctors often treat sports injuries, so an exam will also include evaluation of current joint health, muscle strength, and flexibility.
 The sports physical can help identify pre-existing conditions that may interfere with a person’s ability to safely train or compete, potentially preventing the development of severe injuries or health complications.